 The most common types of dental veneers used today are porcelain or composite resin veneers.
 These are both strong, long-lasting and help protect the teeth against further damage, as well as offering a brighter, more beautiful smile, clearer speech, and chewing function.

-The porcelain veneers are created and designed in a dental technician’s laboratory.
+The porcelain veneers are create and design in a dental technician’s laboratory.
 They are more durable as they can last for 12-25 years.
-Composite veneers can be created at the same time as your dental visit and can last 4 – 8 years.
+Composite veneers are made at the same time as your dental visit and last 4 – 8 years.
 Unlike their porcelain counterparts, composites require maintenance because they chip.
 They cost less and their porcelain veneers cost more but they are more durable and rarely require maintenance.

 First, the dentist will assess your teeth and find the right tooth color and will later show the photographs of expected results.

-Your tooth is then reshaped to provide a customized fit for the dental veneer.
+Your tooth is then reshape to provide a customize fit for the dental veneer.
 Then, your dentist will make impressions of the teeth from a mold.
-This mold or impression will be sent to a dental laboratory for the creation of customized dental veneers.
-While waiting for the permanent veneers, patients may be fitted with temporary veneers to help protect the surface of the teeth.
+This mold or impression will be sent to a dental laboratory for the creation of customize dental veneers.
+While waiting for the permanent veneers, patients is fit with temporary veneers to help protect the surface of the teeth.